oamg/leapp/docs/source/first-actor.md

     2018-03-20 13:24:16.188 INFO     PID: 6273 leapp.actors.hostname_scanner: Finished scanning for the hostname, found = actor-developer
 ```

-If you want to see the message it generated use the --print-output flag
+To see the message it generated, use the --print-output option:

 ```shell
 	$ snactor run --print-output HostnameScanner